 |Role assignments outside of PIM||Number of times users are assigned a permanent role outside of Privileged Identity Management (inside Azure AD).|

 The Overview of your top roles section lists the top five roles in your organization based on total number of permanent and eligible administrators for each role.
-The Take action link opens the PIM wizard where you can convert permanent administrators to eligible administrators in batches.
+The Take action link opens Discovery & Insights where you can convert permanent administrators to eligible administrators in batches.